 Positives: Ecologically friendly project with a quick build time once panels are on-site.
-The structure can be erected within days.
 A passive house can be an ambitious build but does creates an energy-efficient home.
 Its high performance is due to a number of factors:

 - Mechanical ventilation and heat recovery system (MVHR) used in passive house builds